wxiangxiaow/UWB_Datacleaning_3Dpositioning/README.md

 3) All of abnormal data , similar data and same data are removed (when euclidean distance <= 18). ->task1_withsimilarNequal.py

 ### Task 2&3: 3D positioning and model applys on other environment
-1) LMS error estimation based on ensemble location model[1]. ->task2_LMSE.py
+1) LMS error estimation based on ensemble location model. ->task2_LMSE.py
-2) Gauss-Newton method for optimal positioning of three-dimensional position estimation model with residual optimization based on TOF ranging, including measurement accuracy calculation and trajectory prediction[2]. ->task2N3_Gauss-Newton.py
+2) Gauss-Newton method for optimal positioning of three-dimensional position estimation model with residual optimization based on TOF ranging, including measurement accuracy calculation and trajectory prediction. ->task2N3_Gauss-Newton.py

 ### Task 4: Distinguish interference data
 Code reference from [THIS](https://github.com/TerenceChen95/pneumonia-detection-pytorch)